vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 Some common issues that might come up when configuring the ServiceNow CMDB connector.

-### 'The remote server name could not be resolved'
+### 'The remote server name couldn't be resolved'

 Verify ServiceNow Instance hostname.
 Learn more about authentication to ServiceNow here: [Authentication (servicenow.com)](https://docs.servicenow.com/bundle/vancouver-platform-security/page/integrate/single-sign-on/concept/c_Authentication.html)

 ### 429 (Too Many Requests)

-The system periodically pulls data from the configured external providers, which may have a limit on the number of concurrent requests.
+The system periodically pulls data from the configured external providers, which might have a limit on the number of concurrent requests.
 We recommend creating a dedicated user or account for the connector to avoid reaching this limit.

 ### 'Temporary disconnected' or 'Temporary failure' error

 In cases where the error message indicates this is a temporary issue, check again later to see if the issue was auto resolved.
-Note: in some cases the issue will not be auto resolved and manual user intervention is required. if an elaborated error message is shown, please act accordingly. otherwise, please contact Support
+Note: in some cases the issue won't be auto resolved and manual user intervention is required.
+If an elaborated error message is shown,  act accordingly.
+Otherwise, contact Support.

 ### Not seeing ServiceNow CMDB CIs in the ingested data